Chigozie4378/azure-ai/README.md

 * app/ingest/load\_docs.py — Ensures the index exists, embeds chunks, and upserts documents to Search.
 * app/ingest/delete\_docs.py — Deletes documents from the index (by filename, glob pattern, or all).
 * data/ — Example input documents (about.txt, faq.txt).
+* .github/workflows/build-and-deploy.yml (or deploy.yml) — Builds the Docker image, logs into Azure with OIDC, pushes to Azure Container Registry (ACR) using an ephemeral ACR token (no docker-in-docker), updates Azure Container Apps to the new image, and prints the live /docs URL.
 * tests/api\_key\_test.py — Small sanity check for your OpenAI key.
+* promptfooconfig.yaml — Promptfoo scenarios that validate grounded answers and required citations.
+* eval_ragas.py — Small Ragas dataset and thresholds to score faithfulness, answer relevancy, and context precision.
+* .github/workflows/ci-eval.yml — GitHub Actions workflow: Azure OIDC login, fetches secrets from Key Vault, runs Promptfoo and Ragas.
 * Dockerfile — Production image build for the API.
 * requirements.txt — Python dependencies.
 * .env — Local development variables (do not commit secrets to public repos).